 Magisterial sounds make large files necessary

-In order to transfer this magisterial richness of sound and Gravity to the living room, large data files are required and that simply takes more time to load.
-But it is necessary to convey the beautiful sounds. see: Sonus Paradisi
+To transfer this magisterial richness of sound and Gravität to the living room, the large data file is needed and that simply takes